qiaolunzhang/qiaolunzhang.github.io/_pages/about.md

 I also worked with Dr. [Patricia Layec](https://www.nokia.com/blog/author/patricia-layec/) in Nokia Bell Labs France as a assistant optical networking research in 2023.
 I visited the Quantum Information Team led by Prof. [Eleni Diamanti](https://largo.lip6.fr/~ediamanti/research.html) in Sorbonne University in 2024.

-My research interest cover a broad spectrum of topic in resource allocation for optical networks, which a focus on optimization and machine learning approaches to improve the energy efficiency and network resiliency of optical networks.
+My research interests cover a broad spectrum of topics in resource allocation for optical networks, which a focus on optimization and machine learning approaches to improve the energy efficiency and network resiliency of optical networks.
 My current research focus is on the following two topics:

 - Green and Resilient Quantum Communication Networks
 - Optical Networks for Distributed Training of Large AI Models